 Federal Graduate PLUS Loans are made by the Department of Education to students for educational expenses.
 The credit worthiness of the student is a consideration in approval by the Department of Education.
-This loan must be certified by the school.
+Interest is charged during all periods.

 SATISFACTORY ACADEMIC PROGRESS